TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 58/Psalms 58.3.md

 ---

-The wicked are estranged from the womb: They go astray as soon as they are born, speaking lies.
+The wicked go astray from the womb.
+They are wayward as soon as they are born, speaking lies.